 Carteso is a finite territory game for two players: Vertical and Horizontal.
 It's played on the intersections (points) of an initially empty square board.
 The suggested board sizes are between 9x9 and 13x13 points.
 Both players must have access to a sufficient number of stones in two colors and a sufficient number of vertical and horizontal markers.

-Carteso was designed by Luis Bolaños Mures and Corey L. Clark.
+Carteso was designed by Luis Bolaños Mures with a negligible concept from Corey L. Clark.
 The game's name was suggested by David Stoner.

 A group is a maximal set of like-colored, orthogonally connected stones.